kaleb-keny/ySNX_Snapshot/README.md

 ## Installing Enviroment

-The enviroment files are available under conda_env folder.
+The enviroment files are available under env folder.
 Enviroment setup can be done with the one of the below actions:

 ```
-conda create --name ySNX --file=environment.yaml
+conda env create --name ySNX --file=environment.yaml
 ```

 ## Conf File